perezite/mecha-mailer/readme.md

 The application features the following functions:

-* Specify clan-name, clan-tag and contact address with duplicate and similarity check
+* Specify the contact data of a targetted clan (clan-name, clan-tag and contact address), including duplicate and similarity check
 * Edit or the delete the information of specific clans
 * Send a standard or custom mail to the specified clans.
 The name of the receiving clan and a signature of the sending person is automatically added to the mail.
 * A slick PHP web interface